 From Vaudeville to the Old Ladies Home

-Another song was soon added to the Lenox and Sutton's vaudeville show and provided an entertaining story for Billboard's mid-December 1908 issue:
+Another of Lenox and Sutton's vaudeville tunes provided an entertaining story for Billboard's mid-December 1908 issue.
+Newspapers indicate that the incident occurred in mid-November:

 One of the songs they sang was In Grandmother's Day, which made a tremendous hit with the fifty old ladies present, and at the conclusion one of them asked who had written it.
 Miss Lenox modestly replied that she and Mr. Sutton were the authors.